| |

 3. A substantial part of the employee’s work is in Germany, or the employer is registered in Germany

-Like with the income tax, a person will be liable for social security in the country where they physically carry out the work.
+As with income tax, a worker must pay social security in the country where they work.

-Remote workers must communicate it with German companies, so they don’t withhold some obligations as a result.
-Because that way, you might end up paying for social security in two countries.
+Remote workers must inform German companies so they don’t withhold commitments.
+Because you may pay social security in two nations.

 American citizens